-This thesis originates from several publications and a number of talks given on LHC phenomenology, especially that related to the Higgs boson and to dark matter physics, during the completion of my Ph.D. degree.
-For the sake of concreteness and time limitation, I have to minimally cover the topics in the standard model (SM) and LHC physics.
+This thesis originates from several publications and a number of talks given on LHC phenomenology, especially that related to the Higgs boson and to DM physics, during the completion of my Ph.D. degree.
+For the sake of concreteness and time limitation, I have to minimally cover the topics in the SM and LHC physics.
 For the beginners who have little knowledge of quantum field theory, and especially for the ones who intend to work on phenomenology, I would recommend two modern-style textbooks, Quantum Field Theory and Standard Model written by Matthew Schwartz (2013) [21] and The Standard Model and Beyond written by Langacker (2007) [22], and a few excellent review notes such as Reina's TASI notes on Higgs boson physics [23, 24].
+Besides, The Review of Particle Physics published by the particle data group is the encyclopedia but quite bulky to the learners.